aeonSolutions/DIYPERKS_microphone_project/README.md

 This is the Gerber & KiCad files for the Youtuber DIY PERKS video "Building a quality USB-C microphone" You can view the DIY build here : https://www.youtube.com/watch?v=LoQu3XXIayc&t=1s

+If you prefer can read this project on Autodesk's Instructables.com website, [here](https://www.instructables.com/DIYPERKS-DIY-Building-a-Quality-USB-C-Microphone/).

 *Don't forget to LIKE , SHARE and subscribe the free whatsApp group* and if you liked this PCB consider buying me a cup of coffee.
 Links below.